rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Type:** dict

-**Details:** For all event types, this field includes member fields that identify specifics of the triggered event.
-Different member fields are supplied for different types of events: see the description for each event type.
+**Details:** This field includes member fields that identify specifics of each triggered event.
+Different member fields are supplied for different events: see the description for each type of event.

 ========================
 ``event_source`` Field